Indigenous mothers living in remote areas had lower rates of antenatal care in the first trimester than those living outside remote areas

 Antenatal care by socioeconomic status

-Figure 3.01.6: Women who had their first antenatal visit in the first trimester of pregnancy (<14 weeks), by Indigenous status of the mother and socioeconomic status, 2017
+Figure 3.01.5: Indigenous women who gave birth and attended 5 or more antenatal care visits, or had their first antenatal visit within the first trimester of pregnancy (<14 weeks), by socioeconomic status, 2019

 Antenatal care and health conditions

-In 2017, Indigenous women who had their first antenatal care visit during the first trimester of pregnancy were less likely to have a baby of low birthweight (10%), compared with those who did not have any antenatal visits during pregnancy (30%) (Table D3.01.14).
+In 2019, Indigenous women who gave birth and had their first antenatal care visit during the first trimester of pregnancy were less likely to have a baby of low birthweight (8.9%), compared with those who either had their first visit after 20 weeks of pregnancy or did not have any antenatal care during pregnancy (14.3%) (Table D3.01.14).

 The 2014–15 National Aboriginal and Torres Strait Islander Social Survey showed that 94% of mothers of Indigenous children aged 0–3 reported that they had regular pregnancy check-ups during their pregnancies of those children (Table D3.01.18).